bespoke-silicon-group/basejump_stl/testing/bsg_misc/bsg_idiv_iterative/README.md

 - get_stim retrieves inputs from the stimulus file specified in get_stim.c line 40.
 Inputs are retrieved from the stimulus file until the end of the file is reached.
-After which point, inputs are generated randomly for the remaining number of iterations in the simulation (specified at the top of test_bsg.v)
+After which point, inputs are generated randomly for the remaining number of iterations in the simulation (specified at the top of test_bsg.sv)

 - An exhaustive stimulus file containing all possible inputs is provided in divide_4.stim A stimulus file testing a few edge cases for 32 and 64 bit designs is provided in